saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/rejectOrderItem.md

 4. **Create Order History:** An `OrderHistory` record is created with the event type `ITEM_REJECTED` to track the rejection in the order's history.
 5. **Create Order Facility Change:** An `OrderFacilityChange` record is created to log the change in facility for the rejected item.
 6. **Record Inventory Variance:**
-   *    Analyze the rejection reason to compute the variance quantity, record inventory variance for the rejected quantity from the facility rejecting the orderItem.
+   *    Analyze the rejection reason to compute the ATP (NOT QOH) variance quantity, record inventory variance for the rejected quantity from the facility rejecting the orderItem.
+   *    The input parameter `rejectionReasonId` maps to `varianceReasonId` parameter in createPhysicalInventory API.
    *    [createPhysicalInventory](inventory-mgmt/createPhysicalInventory.md).
 7. **Set Auto Cancel Date:** If the productStore setting `setAutoCancelDate` flag is set to "Y," the service calculates and sets an auto-cancel date for the order item based on the product store's configuration.
 This is typically used to automatically cancel orders that haven't been paid for within a certain timeframe.
 8. **Log External Fulfillment:** Create SystemMessage to Notify externals systems.
 The `createUpdateExternalFulfillmentOrderItem` service is called to create or update an external fulfillment log entry, marking the item as rejected.